frederic-perez/AmE-dictionary/data/dictionary.md

 __cant<sup>1</sup>__ _n_ __1__ Insincere talk, esp concerning religion or morals; pious platitudes. __2__ Stock phrases that have become meaningless through repetition. __3__ Specialized vocabulary of a particular group, such as thieves, journalists, or lawyers; jargon. __4__ Singsong whining speech, as used by beggars.
 __cant<sup>2</sup>__ _vi_ To speak in or use cant.
 __cantabile__ _adj_ In a smooth, lyrical, flowing style. _Syn_ singing _The last part of the movement, a sweet, cantabile passage, resonated with the young audience._
-__cantankerous__ _adj_ :nine: /kan-TANK-uh-rus/ Always complaining or arguing and easily annoyed.
+__cantankerous__ _adj_ :nine::m: /kan-TANK-uh-rus/ Always complaining or arguing and easily annoyed.
 Ill-tempered and quarrelsome; disagreeable. _Syn_ bloody-minded
 __cantata__ _n_ :three: A musical composition for voices and orchestra based on a religious text. _Batch cantatas._
 __canté__ _n_
 __canted__ _v_ :three::hammer: